Senforsce/orch8rion/_docs/content/docs/dd-trace-go/v2/_index.md

 Each integration's documentation page provides information on how to enable only this integration, which can be done by removing the import of
-{{<godoc import-path="github.com/DataDog/dd-trace-go/orchestrion/all/v2">}} from the `orchestrion.tool.go` file, and replacing it with one or more specific package imports as specified in the documentation.
+{{<godoc import-path="github.com/DataDog/dd-trace-go/orch8rion/all/v2">}} from the `orch8rion.tool.go` file, and replacing it with one or more specific package imports as specified in the documentation.

 These compile-time integrations are modeled as _aspects_, which are the combination of: